 Please enter valid quantity

-Please login to add favorites
+Please log in to add favorites.

 NULL OR EMPTY CART

-Automated headspace sampler with built-in trap and standard PerkinElmer 9mL or 22mL sample vials.
+A mid-capacity automated headspace sampler that accommodates standard PerkinElmer 9mL or 22mL sample vials.
 Up to 40 vials can be loaded into the removable vial magazine for automated analysis.
 Overlapping thermostatting of up to 12 vials in Constant Mode for maximum productivity.
-A patented optimization algorithm adjusts the virtual oven size for maximum throughput.
+An algorithm adjusts the virtual oven size for maximum throughput.

 |Product Brand Name||TurboMatrix|